|Welcome to Helix 7.0

 |Helix 7.0 is Here

-Helix 7.0 is the first major upgrade of our database application development and deployment tools since completing the transition from Classic Mac to Intel-only macOS.
+Helix 7.0 is the first major upgrade of our database application development and deployment tools since completing the transition from Classic to Intel-only macOS.
 It was introduced on December 20, 2016.
 The new feature list is extensive, with over 70 distinct items described in the complete release notes, in addition to clarified specifications and numerous bug fixes.
 Some of the major new features introduced in Helix 7 are listed below.

 Helix 7.0.1 is a bug fix release that was introduced on January 20, 2017.
 The Release Notes detail the over 20 improvements to performance and stability.

 Helix 7.0.2 is a feature enhancement/bug fix release that was introduced on April 29, 2017.
 The Release Notes detail over 70 improvements in features, performance, and stability.

 Helix 7.0.3 is a feature enhancement/bug fix release that was introduced on September 26, 2017.
 The Release Notes detail over 60 improvements in features, performance, and stability.